Brooks Automation, Inc. (NASDAQ:BRKS) SVP Jason Joseph Sells 1,071 Shares

-Brooks Automation, Inc. (NASDAQ:BRKS) SVP Jason Joseph sold 1,071 shares of Brooks Automation stock in a transaction on Monday, June 21st.
-The shares were sold at an average price of $91.78, for a total value of $98,296.38.
-Following the transaction, the senior vice president now owns 83,152 shares of the company’s stock, valued at approximately $7,631,690.56.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Brooks Automation, Inc. (NASDAQ:BRKS) SVP Jason Joseph sold 1,071 shares of the firm’s stock in a transaction that occurred on Thursday, June 24th.
+The shares were sold at an average price of $95.00, for a total transaction of $101,745.00.
+Following the completion of the transaction, the senior vice president now directly owns 82,081 shares of the company’s stock, valued at approximately $7,797,695.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

-Brooks Automation (NASDAQ:BRKS) last released its quarterly earnings results on Sunday, May 9th.
-The semiconductor company reported $0.61 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.51 by $0.10.
-Brooks Automation had a return on equity of 11.28% and a net margin of 9.22%.
-The business had revenue of $287.00 million during the quarter, compared to analyst estimates of $272.88 million.
-During the same quarter in the previous year, the company posted $0.25 earnings per share.
-Brooks Automation’s revenue for the quarter was up 30.5% on a year-over-year basis.
-As a group, equities research analysts expect that Brooks Automation, Inc. will post 2.48 EPS for the current fiscal year.
+The business also recently declared a quarterly dividend, which was paid on Friday, June 25th.
+Investors of record on Friday, June 4th were given a $0.10 dividend.
+The ex-dividend date of this dividend was Thursday, June 3rd.
+This represents a $0.40 dividend on an annualized basis and a yield of 0.41%.
+Brooks Automation’s dividend payout ratio (DPR) is presently 31.75%.

-A number of large investors have recently added to or reduced their stakes in the business.
-Assetmark Inc. grew its holdings in Brooks Automation by 38.5% during the first quarter.
-Assetmark Inc. now owns 755 shares of the semiconductor company’s stock valued at $62,000 after purchasing an additional 210 shares during the period.
-BOKF NA lifted its position in shares of Brooks Automation by 1.6% in the first quarter.
-BOKF NA now owns 16,731 shares of the semiconductor company’s stock valued at $1,366,000 after acquiring an additional 270 shares in the last quarter.
-Eaton Vance Management purchased a new position in shares of Brooks Automation in the first quarter valued at about $26,000.
-Commonwealth Equity Services LLC lifted its position in shares of Brooks Automation by 10.7% in the first quarter.
-Commonwealth Equity Services LLC now owns 3,568 shares of the semiconductor company’s stock valued at $291,000 after acquiring an additional 346 shares in the last quarter.
-Finally, Sei Investments Co. lifted its position in shares of Brooks Automation by 3.0% in the first quarter.
-Sei Investments Co. now owns 12,874 shares of the semiconductor company’s stock valued at $985,000 after acquiring an additional 378 shares in the last quarter.
-92.27% of the stock is owned by institutional investors and hedge funds.
+Several brokerages have commented on BRKS.
+Zacks Investment Research raised shares of Brooks Automation from a “hold” rating to a “buy” rating and set a $97.00 price target for the company in a research report on Thursday, May 13th.
+KeyCorp lifted their price objective on shares of Brooks Automation from $111.00 to $115.00 and gave the stock an “overweight” rating in a research report on Tuesday, May 11th.
+Credit Suisse Group lifted their price objective on shares of Brooks Automation from $70.00 to $85.00 and gave the stock a “neutral” rating in a research report on Tuesday, May 11th.
+Needham & Company LLC lifted their price objective on shares of Brooks Automation from $110.00 to $130.00 and gave the stock a “buy” rating in a research report on Tuesday, May 11th.
+Finally, B. Riley lifted their price objective on shares of Brooks Automation from $125.00 to $130.00 and gave the stock a “buy” rating in a research report on Tuesday, May 11th.
+One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the stock.
+The company has a consensus rating of “Buy” and an average price target of $92.11.

-Several research firms have recently weighed in on BRKS.
-Credit Suisse Group boosted their price target on Brooks Automation from $70.00 to $85.00 and gave the stock a “neutral” rating in a research note on Tuesday, May 11th.
-KeyCorp boosted their price target on Brooks Automation from $111.00 to $115.00 and gave the stock an “overweight” rating in a research note on Tuesday, May 11th.
-Needham & Company LLC boosted their price target on Brooks Automation from $110.00 to $130.00 and gave the stock a “buy” rating in a research note on Tuesday, May 11th.
-B. Riley boosted their price target on Brooks Automation from $125.00 to $130.00 and gave the stock a “buy” rating in a research note on Tuesday, May 11th.
-Finally, Zacks Investment Research upgraded Brooks Automation from a “hold” rating to a “buy” rating and set a $97.00 price target for the company in a research note on Thursday, May 13th.
-One analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
-Brooks Automation has an average rating of “Buy” and an average target price of $92.11.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Nuveen Asset Management LLC lifted its position in Brooks Automation by 0.7% in the fourth quarter.
+Nuveen Asset Management LLC now owns 686,134 shares of the semiconductor company’s stock valued at $46,555,000 after acquiring an additional 4,474 shares during the last quarter.
+Three Peaks Capital Management LLC acquired a new position in Brooks Automation in the first quarter valued at $1,791,000.
+Voloridge Investment Management LLC acquired a new position in Brooks Automation in the fourth quarter valued at $7,211,000.
+KBC Group NV acquired a new position in Brooks Automation in the fourth quarter valued at $62,000.
+Finally, Engineers Gate Manager LP acquired a new position in Brooks Automation in the fourth quarter valued at $1,399,000.
+92.27% of the stock is owned by hedge funds and other institutional investors.

 Brooks Automation Company Profile